FRANZCOG Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The FRANZCOG Examination is a Written and oral examination covering obstetrics, gynaecology, and women's health.
+The FRANZCOG Examination is Two sequential gates: a one-day Written (SAQ + MCQ) and a 12-station structured Oral (from 2026).
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Oral examination anxiety: the FRANZCOG oral requires structured, patient-centred responses that communicate risk clearly - this is a practised skill.